ArchStrike/ArchStrike/README.md

 **Q: I am having trouble installing ArchStrike, can you help me?**

 A: Sure!
-Send us an email or join our IRC channel.
+Send us an email or join our IRC channel to get help from the developers.

 **Q: What is the archstrike-testing repository and do I need it?**